Click the links below to download the construction drawings and material list for the 2009 shed. And read on for how to build a shed.

 Figures A: Shed and B: Floor Framing Plan

-These illustrations show how the shed and the platform are constructed.
+These illustrations show how how to build a shed and how the platform is constructed.
 For larger images that you can print, see Additional Information at the end of this article.

 Note: Figures A and B (along with Figures C through G) can be downloaded and printed from Additional Information below.